zsmweb/librtcdcpp/examples/README.md

 	build/examples/websocket_client/testclient - its important that this be started after the web browser has connected to the test channel.

-You should then see a whole heap of ICE messages, followed by a "Hello from native code"
+You should then see a whole heap of ICE messages, followed by a "Hello from native code".
+As soon as data connection is established, client will spam server with strings at 1ms intervals.
+Check console of "testclient" to see the receiving message.